purecloudlabs/platform-client-sdk-common/resources/sdk/clisdkclient/templates/README.md

 **Note:**  You may also use [sprig template functions](http://masterminds.github.io/sprig/) with the Transform Data feature.

-To use the `Transform Data` feature, you can pass either a `Go` template file to the `--transform` flag or a "raw" template string to the `--transformstr` flag.

 To input a `Go` template file:

 ```